-Many embassies and consulates will no longer issue tourist visas to Afghanistan for obvious reasons.
-I can personally say that obtaining an Afghan Visa at the Afghan Consulate in Khorog, Tajikistan, and by mail from the Washington DC Consulate in the USA; and on the border at Shirkhan Bandar were painless and simple.
+Many embassies and consulates will not issue tourist visas to Afghanistan for obvious reasons.
+I can personally say that obtaining an Afghan Visa at the Afghan Consulate in Khorog, Tajikistan; by mail from the Washington DC Consulate in the USA; and on the border at Shirkhan Bandar were painless and simple.

 In 2018 I applied via the online application system from the Washington DC Consulate and then mailed my required documents in and had no problems, the process took about 4 weeks (normally it only takes 2 weeks to complete but the consulate closed for over a week for the Eid al Qurban holiday).
 I applied for a visa again in 2019 and received it in about 3 days.
 Read embassy and consulate reports from other countries here.

-In 2018 & 2019 I applied for visas using the online visa system through the Afghan Consulate in Washington DC.
+In 2018 & 2019, I applied for visas using the online visa system through the Afghan Consulate in Washington DC.
 The process is simple and straightforward.
 For my visas in 2021 the online system was discontinued so I had to fill out all the documents and mail them).

 What You Will Need To Apply

 Filled in and signed visa application, 1-4 passport photos depending on the embassy/consulate/border, 1 valid passport, visa application fee, and a letter stating that you take full responsibility for your safety in Afghanistan and planned itinerary.
-Some countries require a LOI (letter of invitation).
-LOI’s can be issued by tour operators in Afghanistan.

 If applying in a third country, the consulate may require you to bring a letter from your own embassy clearing you to go.

-Obviously the safest option for traveling between cities.
+Obviously the fastest option for traveling between cities.

-Kam Air serves Kabul, Herat, Kandahar, Mazar e Sharif, Lashkargah (Bost), Farah, and Zaranj.
+Kam Air serves Kabul, Herat, Kandahar, Mazar e Sharif.